rkelson/metadata-asset-tracking-tool/metadata/demographic/census_tracts_2020.md

 ## Brief Summary

-The most widely-used geographic unit used for many different statistical purposes.
+The most widely-used geographic unit used in the Census, usually representing about 4,000 people.

 ## Summary

-Census Tracts are the most common geographic unit used for demographic analyses.
-They generally have between 1,200 and 8,000 people, with an optimum size of 4,000.
+Census Tracts are relatively small geographic areas that contain between 1200 and 8000 people.
+Census Tracts boundaries are updated every ten years through the Participant Statistical Areas Program (PSAP), the US Census Bureau, and local government authorities.

 ## Description

 ### What is the dataset?

+The US Census Bureau defines tracts as "small, relatively permanent statistical subdivisions of a county."
+Census Tracts are the most common geographic unit used for demographic analyses and generally have between 1,200 and 8,000 people, with an average population of 4,000.
+These units are designed to be relatively permanent for statistical purposes.

 ### What is the purpose of the dataset?

-2020 Census Tracts are small, relatively permanent statistical subdivisions of a county or equivalent entity that are updated by local participants prior to each decennial census as part of the Census Bureau's Participant Statistical Areas Program.
+Census Tracts are used in a variety of statistical analyses.
+Due to their semi-permanent nature, tracts are a useful means of comparing demographic changes over time.

 ### What does the dataset represent?

+The geographic extent of Census Tracts are represented as polygons with attributes such as the population as of the 2020 Census and unique identifiers for the tract.

 ### How was the dataset created?